mposysoev/Pi-Monte-Carlo-Benchmark/README.md

 | Python 		| 525 			|			| +2 		|
 | PowerShell	| 112527		|			| +0.5 =)	|

 * -- Odin output 3.141.
 It seems that this language still doesn't have full support of float64 type.
-Requared test after next release.
+Required test after next release.